jerch/node-sixel/README.md

 - under memory pressure set `memoryLimit` rather low, always call `release`

-### Encoder usage

-TODO...

 ### Package format and browser bundles

 The node package comes as CommonJS and can be used as usual.
-An ESM package version is planned for a later release.
+An ESM package version for nodejs is planned for a later release.

 For easier usage in the browser the package contains several prebuilt bundles under `/dist`:
 - decode - color functions, default palettes and decoder
 - encode - color functions, default palettes and encoder
 - full - full package containing all definitions.

 The browser bundles come in UMD and ESM flavors.
-Note that the UMD bundles export the symbols under `sixel`.
+At the current stage the ESM builds are mostly untested (treat them as alpha, bug reports are more than welcome).
+Note that the UMD bundles export the symbols under the name `sixel`.

 Some usage examples:
 - vanilla usage with UMD version: